conceptofproof/conceptofproof.github.io/_posts/2016-08-10-resize-and-store-all-image-uploads-in-the-cloud.md

 Next you can generate a key and secret key for the root user but for security reasons it's advised to [create new IAM users](https://console.aws.amazon.com/iam/home#users).

-Then we need to generate an Access Key for that user (you will only have one oppurtunity to download or save the secret key before the modal closes)
+Then we need to generate an Access Key for that user (you will only have one opportunity to download or save the secret key before the modal closes)

 The next step is to add the keys to your .env file like so: